adamchalmers/blog/content/what-are-extensions.md

 ## Passing extra information to handlers

 A handler function is some function that accepts a request and returns a response.
-This definition is a little abstract, because there are handlers in all sorts of protocols -- HTTP, gRPC, your own custom protocol -- and they all use slightly different types.
-Handlers can be either async or blocking depending on your framework.
+This definition is a little abstract, because there are handlers in all sorts of protocols -- HTTP, gRPC, your own custom protocol -- and each protocol has several different libraries.
+So every library/protocol combination represents handlers slightly differently.
+Sometimes they're synchronous, sometimes they're async, sometimes they're methods, sometimes they're functions.
+Abstract concept, lots of different ways to make it concrete.

 [Axum][axum]'s docs have an example of a handler: